 5th-grade students use word and power point.
 Throughout the year, they complete a variety of projects on both.
 In Word, students are able to change fonts, change color, insert pictures and shapes.
 5th-grade students are also able to change the page layout and work on paragraph formatting.
 In Power Point, students are able to add transitions and animation, choose layouts and add slides and change the color and font of their text.
 Students are also able to insert pictures from clip art and from outside files.

-In fifth grade, Spanish is studied four periods per week with a native speaker of Spanish as the instructor.
+From Kindergarten through 5th Grade, Spanish is taught during the regular school day as a third language after English and Hebrew.
+The focus of the program is on Spanish conversation.
+In 5th grade, Spanish is studied four periods per week with a native speaker of Spanish as the instructor.

 Hebrew and Judaic Studies